Bow Hunting Axis Deer

 Spot and stalk hunting for Axis deer in Lanai is simply tough.
 In many circles, they are regarded as the most challenging big game animal to get within bow range.
 This is partly because Lanai’s Axis deer have no other predators other than the human hunter.
 Through generations of hunting pressure, these deer have learned how to evade hunters.

 Luckily, it’s not uncommon to encounter as many as 50 Axis deer a day when hunting in Hawaii.
-They were introduced from Asia in the
+They were introduced from Asia in the 1860’s and flourished on the landscape.
+Now, their booming population grows at a rate of 20-30% each year.

 While I was sure we’d have plenty of opportunities at seeing deer on this trip, I knew closing the distance was going to be difficult.
 To pull off a successful spot and stalk, I knew I had to be precise in my movements, slow in my approach, and aware of the wind.